IBM/varnish-operator/README.md

 The VarnishService keeps track of its current status as events occur in the system.
 This can be seen through the `Status` field, visible from `kubectl describe vs <your-varnishservice>`.

+### Prove that Varnish is Working

+In order to show that Varnish is properly configured, it is common to add a header to the response indicating whether Varnish responded from cache or from origin.
+In the `default.vcl` provided out of the box, that header is `X-Varnish-Cache: HIT` and `X-Varnish-Cache: MISS`.
+With such a header prepared, make a request against the `cached` service (ie, service called `<varnish-service-name>-cached`) and look at its headers for the varnish-added header.

+To make such a request, you can either

+* expose that service through ingress, so that it is accessible to the outside world
+* exec onto a pod specifically to make a curl request against the service.
+For instance, running

+    ```sh
+    kubectl run curlbox --image=radial/busyboxplus:curl --restart=Never -it -- sh
+    ```

+    will log you into a pod in the cluster that has curl and can access the service by name
+  * After exiting from the `curlbox` container, run `kubectl delete pod curlbox` to clean it up

 ## Keeping Varnish Stable

 Kubernetes is built on the premise that its runnable environments are ephemeral, meaning they can be created or deleted at will, with little to no effect on the overall system.
 In the case of Varnish, which is purely an in-memory caching layer, deleting and creating instances all the time would cause the cache to perform very poorly.
 Thus, there is a need to keep Varnish stable, ie tell Kubernetes that these particular runnable environments should _not_ be treated as ephemeral.